shnydercom/uxiverse.com/README.md

 # uxiverse.com
 Good User Experiences are the result of people from different professions working together.
 The goal of uxiverse.com is to find a common language for User Interface Creation.

+That can be design, development, different tester professions and the domain experts who need digital tools to support their work.

 - For this, we need data about the current industry standard.
 A figma plugin that recommends UI terms and tracks their usage will be developed